 “The collaboration with the network adds a lot of joy to my professional daily life.
 Learning new things from each other is stimulating for us, and the attitude among colleagues is generous and creative,” says Ludger Grote.
 “I especially enjoy seeing how the network has attracted many new young researchers to the field and allowed senior researchers to qualify for professorships at their universities.”

 Although it has had no separate funding, the network has been able to build a large joint database with data on 40,000 patients with sleep apnea.
 The European Sleep Apnea Database (ESADA) has resulted in a large number of scholarly publications in recent years, including those linking sleep apnea and cardiovascular disease.

 Both the database itself and the research network are an important basis for the major new EU project.
 It involves almost 40 international partners from both universities and industry and aims to revolutionize research, diagnosis and treatment for obstructive sleep apnea and related disorders.
-The project will develop machine learning techniques, which can digest the enormous amounts of data and find patterns in it to identify the subgroups of the disease that have already begun to crystallize in apnea research.
+The project will develop machine learning techniques, which can find patterns in enormous amounts of data to identify the subgroups of the disease that have already begun to crystallize in apnea research.